 In July 2016, we announced results from our Phase 3 clinical trial of Gimoti in female patients with symptoms associated with acute and recurrent diabetic gastroparesis.
 This was US multicenter, randomized, double-blind, placebo-controlled, parallel group study to evaluate the efficacy, safety and population pharmacokinetics, or PK, of Gimoti in adult female subjects with diabetic gastroparesis.
 Eligible patients received Gimoti or placebo, four times daily for 28 days and completed a daily symptom diary.
 The primary endpoint was the change in the average symptom severity score prior to starting study drug (baseline) compared to Week 4 on treatment, as measured using a proprietary Patient Reported Outcome, or PRO, instrument.

-Although the Phase 3 trial failed to reach its primary endpoint (ITT population was not statistically significant (p=0.881)), Gimoti demonstrated clinically meaningful benefits in patients with moderate to severe symptoms at baseline, which included 105 of the 205 patients (51%) enrolled in the study.
+Although the Phase 3 trial failed to reach its primary endpoint (ITT population (p=0.881)), Gimoti demonstrated clinically meaningful benefits in patients with moderate to severe symptoms at baseline, which included 105 of the 205 patients (51%) enrolled in the study.
 This patient population with higher symptom severity at baseline achieved statistically significant clinical benefits with Gimoti compared to those receiving placebo.
 Importantly, patients receiving Gimoti had clinically and statistically significant improvements in nausea and upper abdominal pain, two of the most debilitating symptoms of gastroparesis, at all four weeks.

 Reports of treatment-emergent adverse events were similar in both groups (36% Gimoti and 35% placebo) and most were mild or moderate in severity.
 Five serious adverse events (SAEs) were reported (3 on Gimoti and 2 on placebo) only one SAE was assessed as related to study drug (anxiety disorder on placebo).
 The most frequently reported AE was headache (7% on placebo versus 5% on Gimoti).
 For events of special interest, more reports of nasal irritation (15% versus 5%) and central nervous system effects (14% versus 10%) were reported for patients receiving placebo compared to patients receiving Gimoti.
 There were no deaths and no reports of tardive dyskinesia.